On this page

 Before you begin

-If you haven't done so already, read building a Stickiness chart in Amplitude.
+If you haven't already, read building a Stickiness chart in Amplitude.

 Interpret your Stickiness chart